Locations

 Common Mistakes in License Assignment

-• One-Size-Fits-All Licensing: A frequent pitfall is giving almost everyone a high-level license (e.g., Professional) by default.
+• One-Size-Fits-All Licensing: A common pitfall is granting nearly everyone a high-level license (e.g., Professional) by default.
 This “just in case” approach leads to over-licensing – many users end up with more rights than they ever use, and the company pays for shelfware licenses and unnecessary maintenance fees.
-Conversely, some organizations swing too far and classify many users with low-tier licenses (like all as “Employee” users) to save money, without analyzing if their activities exceed those limits.
+Conversely, some organizations swing too far and classify many users with low-tier licenses (such as all as “Employee” users) to save money, without analyzing whether their activities exceed those limits.
 This under-licensing can create significant compliance risk.
 Both extremes are costly: over-licensing wastes budget, and under-licensing sets you up for audit penalties.

 • Ambiguous Role Mapping: SAP’s license definitions can be broad, and internal job titles don’t automatically tell you what license is needed.
 Without a clear mapping, different administrators may assign licenses inconsistently.
-For example, one HR clerk might be tagged as Limited Professional while another with the same duties is tagged as Professional due to different interpretations.
-Lack of standards here often means people default to Professional (to be safe) or err in the other direction.
+For example, one HR clerk might be classified as Limited Professional, while another with the same duties is classified as Professional due to different interpretations.
+A lack of standards here often means people default to Professional (to be safe) or err in the opposite direction.
 This inconsistency makes it hard to predict compliance and often results in too many expensive licenses or accidental under-licensing.

 • Failing to adjust to role changes: Employees change roles or responsibilities over time, but their license type might not be updated accordingly.
 A user who was rightly a Professional two years ago might now only use SAP occasionally, yet they remain on a Professional license (overspend).
 Conversely, someone might have taken on new tasks that pushed them from a limited scope to needing a professional license, yet they weren’t upgraded (compliance gap).
-We call this license drift – when the license allocation no longer matches the user’s actual usage.
+We refer to this as license drift – when the license allocation no longer aligns with the user’s actual usage.
 It commonly happens in dynamic organizations and requires periodic reviews to catch.

-• Inactive and Duplicate Users in counts: Companies often forget to remove or deactivate SAP accounts when people leave or no longer need access.
+• Inactive and Duplicate Users in Counts: Companies often forget to remove or deactivate SAP accounts when employees leave or no longer require access.
 These inactive users can still appear in the license audit measurement, counting against your license entitlement if not handled.
-Similarly, if the same individual has separate accounts in multiple systems (say one in ECC, one in BW) and you don’t consolidate them, the audit might count them twice.
-These oversights can make it seem like you need more licenses than you own.
+Similarly, if the same individual has separate accounts in multiple systems (e.g., one in ECC and one in BW) and you don’t consolidate them, the audit may count them twice.
+These oversights can make it appear that you need more licenses than you own.
 It’s essentially paying for “users” who aren’t real or active.

 • Ignoring Indirect Usage: With many modern integrations, users might interact with SAP through third-party systems (a mobile app, a web portal, etc.).
-Companies sometimes overlook licensing these users because they never log into SAP directly.
+Companies sometimes overlook licensing these users because they never log in directly to SAP.
 This is a mistake – SAP also requires licensing for indirect use (unless you have a special agreement like Digital Access).
 For example, if sales reps use a non-SAP app that creates orders in SAP, each rep still needs an SAP named user license, or you need to license the documents via Digital Access.
 Failing to account for this can lead to huge compliance exposures when audited (historically, this has caught many companies off guard).

 • Not keeping up with SAP licensing changes: SAP’s licensing model isn’t static.
 ECC-era licenses differ from S/4HANA’s model (new categories like Functional or Productivity users).
 You need to realign if you migrate or if SAP updates contract terms.
-A common mistake is carrying over old classifications without adapting to new definitions – e.g., treating “Limited Professional” the same in S/4 when you should reclassify them to “Functional User” and understand any differences.
+A common mistake is carrying over old classifications without adapting to new definitions – e.g., treating “Limited Professional” the same in S/4 when it should be reclassified as “Functional User” and any differences understood.
 Missing out on SAP’s announcements about new license types or conversion programs can mean you’re not taking advantage of more favorable licensing options.

 Best Practices for License Optimization